akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 @@@ note

-An important difference between Typed and Untyped actors is that Typed actors are by default stopped if an exception is thrown and no supervision strategy is defined while in Untyped they are restarted.
+An important difference between Typed and Classic actors is that Typed actors are by default stopped if an exception is thrown and no supervision strategy is defined while in Classic they are restarted.

 @@@